anbox-cloud/discourse-docs/howto/install-appliance/google-cloud.md

 * **Region** and **Zone** - The geographic location where your resources are run and your data is stored
 * **Machine configuration**, **Series**, **Machine type** and **Display device** - Select a machine configuration that matches the hardware requirements.
 If your requirement includes GPUs, select the GPU-optimised machine configuration.
 For example, an NVIDIA L4 GPU.
 You can select the recommended preset machine type or define a custom type with additional cores and memory for an added cost.

 Most of the configuration depends on your deployment and its location.
-For the settings that are not mentioned in this guide, you can choose to proceed with the default options or see [Google documentation](https://cloud.google.com/compute/docs/instances/create-start-instance) to customise your virtual machine on Google Cloud.
+For the settings that are not mentioned in this guide, you can choose to proceed with the default options or see [Google's documentation](https://cloud.google.com/compute/docs/instances/create-start-instance) to customise your virtual machine on Google Cloud.

 ### 3. Configure disks